ipni/index-provider/README.md

 **Disclaimer: PUT /routing/v1 is currently not officially supported in Kubo.
 Please use it at your own risk.
 See [IPIP-378](https://github.com/ipfs/specs/pull/378) for the latest updates.**

 Kubo supports HTTP delegated routing as of [v0.18.0](https://github.com/ipfs/kubo/releases/tag/v0.18.0).
-The following section contains configuration examples and a few tips to enable Kubo to advertise its CIDs to
-IPNI systems like `cid.contact` using `index-provider`.
+The following section contains configuration examples and a few tips to enable Kubo to advertise its CIDs to IPNI systems like `cid.contact` using `index-provider`.
 Delegated Routing is still in the Experimental stage and configuration might change from version to version.
 This section serves as an inspiration for configuring your node to use IPNI, but for comprehensive information, refer to the [Kubo documentation](https://docs.ipfs.tech/install/command-line/).
 Here are some important points to consider:

 * `PUT /routing/v1` is currently not officially supported in Kubo.
 HTTP Delegated Routing supports only reads at the moment, not writes.
 Please use it at your own risk;
 * The `index-provider` delegated routing server should be running continuously as a "sidecar" to the Kubo node.
 While `index-provider` can be restarted safely, if it goes down, no new CIDs will flow from Kubo to IPNI.
-* The latest version of Kubo (v0.18.+) with HTTP delegated routing support should be used as `index-provider` no longer supports Reframe.
+* The latest version of Kubo with HTTP delegated routing support should be used since `index-provider` no longer supports Reframe.
 * Kubo advertises its data in snapshots, which means that all CIDs managed by Kubo are reprovided to the configured routers every 12/24 hours (configurable).
 This mechanism is similar to how the Distributed Hash Table (DHT) works.
 During the reproviding process, there may be significant communication between the involved processes.
 In between reprovides, Kubo also sends new individual CIDs to the configured routers.
 * Kubo requires `index-provider` only for publishing its CIDs to IPNI.
 Kubo can perform IPNI lookups natively without the need for a sidecar (refer to Kubo docs on `auto` routers).
 * `index-provider` must be publicly reachable.
 IPNI will try to establish connection into it to fetch Advertisement chains.
 If that can't be done CIDs will not appear in IPNI.
 Ensure that your firewall is configured to allow incoming connections on the `ProviderServer` port specified in the `index-provider` configuration.
+Ensure that the index-provider is configured to advertise routable addresses in its announcements (where indexers get advertisements) and in its advertisements (where retrieval clients get content).

 To configure `index-provider` to expose the delegated routing server, use the following configuration: